Skip to main content

 Sadly, it is no fault of the printing company.
 They sent you the draft and you gave the final approval before it went into print.
 But this could have been avoided with a proper communication process and strategy in place.

 The best practices shared in this article will help to ensure that the intended audience gets your message clearly with minimal to no interference.
-This will in turn improve turnout at your church’s planned events, increase clarity on your mission and values, and help ensure your congregation and staff members are clear on all the happenings at your church.
+This will in turn improve turnout at any events put on by your church event management team, increase clarity on your mission and values, and help ensure your congregation and staff members are clear on all the happenings at your church.

 I share from my 20+ years experience as a church leader and administrator.
 I highlight the best practices that I’ve learned, and I also cover several of the most common problems in church communication.